learn-co-curriculum/email-guesser/README.md

 }
 ```

-Create a program that, when given a full name and company domain, will predict that potential customer's email address.
+Create a program that will read a JSON file of known emails, much like the JSON above, and use this data to predict new email addresses.

 This lab is test-driven so just run `rspec` to get started.